 Chapter 2000-312, L.O.F., created the Voter-Approved Indigent Care Surtax within s.
 212.055(7), F.S., which authorized counties with a total population of less than 800,000 to the surtax subject to voter approval in a countywide referendum.
 If a publicly supported medical school was located within the county, the surtax rate could not exceed 1 percent.
 If no such medical school was located within the county, the tax rate was capped at 0.5 percent.
 The surtax proceeds were to be used to fund health care services for the medically poor.
 The surtax was scheduled to repeal on October 1, 2005.
 Chapter 2005-96, L.O.F., reenacted s.
 212.055(7), F.S., which was set to repeal on October 1, 2005.
 Chapter 2005-242, L.O.F., authorized any county with a total population of less than 50,000 to levy this surtax, subject to referendum approval, at a rate not to exceed 1 percent.
-The surtax proceeds could be pledged to service new or existing bond indebtedness incurred to finance, plan, construct, or reconstruct a public or not-for-profit hospital in the county and any land acquisition, land improvement, design, or engineering costs related to the hospital if the county's governing body determined that a public or not-for-profit hospital existing at the time of the bond issuance would, more likely than not, cease to operate.
+The surtax proceeds could be pledged to service new or existing bond indebtedness incurred to finance, plan, construct, or reconstruct a public or not-for-profit hospital in the county's governing body determined that a public or not-for-profit hospital if the county's governing body determined that a public or not-for-profit hospital existing at the time of the bond issuance would, more likely than not, cease to operate.